vasekhervert/id-sign-ricknmorty-app/README.md

 ## .env info

-An enviroment variable REVALIDATION_SECRET is needed for on-demand revalidation to work.
+This app uses enviroment variables REVALIDATION_SECRET and BASE_URL.
+Example env file provided in the repo, changing the values is recommended.

 ## Techs used